Milk-Glass Bead & Seashell Long Necklace by Miriam Haskell

 Gordon & Pamfiloff, p.63

-This 1970s necklace of milk glass beads and white sea shells was made later than my usual 1920-1960 scope, but this piece is so whimsical that I bought it anyway.
-This necklace can be worn long, doubled or even tripled!
-It closes with a slide clasp.
-This piece works well with some of my other milk glass pieces, including a pair of earrings by Miriam Haskell — scroll down to see them.
+This vintage seashell necklace with milk-glass beads is an exceptionally long (46”) strand by Miriam Haskell.
+It was made later than my usual 1920-1960 scope, but this piece is so whimsical that I bought it anyway.
+This jewel can be worn long, doubled or even tripled!
+It closes with a slide clasp, which is the clue to the date of manufacture.
+This necklace works well with other milk-glass jewelry, including earrings by the same maker.
+Scroll down to see them.